brevzin/cpp_proposals/2670_constexpr_allocation/constexpr-allocation.md

 Between `T propconst*` and `std::mark_immutable_if_constexpr(p)`, the former provides a sound solution to the problem with neither false positives nor false negatives.
 The latter is unsafe and, like Rust's `unsafe`, needs to be carefully reviewed, and can easily provide false negatives (accepted code that really should've been rejected).
 But, like Rust's `unsafe`, it should only appear in a very small number of places anyway, and making sure those uses are correct doesn't seem like an outrageous burden.
 After all, of all the types that own an allocation - there are probably way more containers (deep const) than smart pointers (shallow const) [^ratio], so a random use is more likely to be correct than not.

+[^ratio]: This might suggest that we should mark shallow const allocations as shallow const, rather than marking deep const allocations as deep const.
+The problem is that this requires users to take active action to reject bad code, rather than active action to allow good code -- which makes it more likely that the bad code will persist.
+On the other hand, how many smart pointers are there really?

 Given the clear need for persistent constexpr allocation, we need to solve this problem one way or another.
 I think the right way to do that is `std::mark_immutable_if_constexpr(p)`, except probably renamed in such a way as to clarify the proper intent of its use.

-[^ratio]: This might suggest that actually we should mark shallow const allocations as shallow const, rather than marking deep const allocations as deep const.
-The problem is that this requires users to take active action to reject bad code, rather than active action to allow good code -- which makes it more likely that the bad code will persist.
-On the other hand, how many smart pointers are there really?
+Lastly, adopting `std::mark_immutable_if_constexpr(p)` would not preclude against adding `propconst` later on if we get better implementation experience with it.